n8willis/opentype-shaping-documents/errata.md

 that marks should be reordered "to canonical order" (step 3 in the linked Devanagari document) in the reordering phase.
-However, the same step also describes this step as "Adjacent nukta and halant or nukta and vedic sign are always repositioned if necessary, so that the nukta is first."
+However, the same step also describes this step as "Adjacent nukta and halant or nukta and Vedic sign are always repositioned if necessary, so that the nukta is first."

-Together, it is somewhat ambiguous as to whether only "Halant,Nukta" and "_vedicsign_,Nukta" sequences should be reordered by moving the "Nukta" to the beginning, or all sequences of marks require reordering into Unicode canonical combining class order, with "Nukta" moving to the initial position as a special case.
+Together, it is somewhat ambiguous as to whether only <samp>"Halant,Nukta"</samp>
+and <samp>"_Vedic_sign_,Nukta"</samp> sequences should be reordered by moving the
+<samp>"Nukta"</samp> to the beginning, or all sequences of marks require reordering
+into Unicode canonical combining class order, with <samp>"Nukta"</samp> moving to the initial position as a special case.